-This is well worth the read even if you yourself don’t eat wheat, you likely have friends and family who do, so you can share this info: What’s REALLY In Your Wheat?.
+Even if you yourself don’t eat wheat, this is well worth the read.
+You likely have friends and family who do eat wheat, so you can share this info: What’s REALLY In Your Wheat?.

 As some of you know, I’ve been on a gluten-free diet for about 15 years now.
 I was diagnosed with Celiac (way back before there were many GF options available.)
-So I’ve not eaten wheat myself in a very long time, but a lot of my friends and family still do.
+So I’ve not eaten wheat myself in a very long time.
+However, a lot of my friends and family still eat wheat.

-We recently read Grain Brain, by Dr. David Perlmutter, which gave us new insight into wheat and other grains.
+We recently read Grain Brain, by Dr. David Perlmutter.
+This book gave us great new insight into wheat and other grains.
 Reading Grain Brain convinced my husband Kirk, the consummate carb-lover, to stop eating wheat cold turkey – even though he has no known issues digesting it.

-We thought we knew a lot about wheat and gluten, but yesterday we read about some new MIT research that REALLY shocked us.
+We thought we knew a lot about wheat and gluten.
+But new MIT research that we read about yesterday REALLY shocked us!
 Wait ‘till you find out what’s REALLY in your wheat…

 So What’s REALLY In Your Wheat?